websanco/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/upgrade-processes/multithreading-process.md

 # Multithreading Process

 Your [Upgrade Processes](../upgrade-processes.md) may involve making complex changes to large data sets.
-If performance is critical, make use of the `processConcurrently()` method in the `UpgradeProcess` class of your application.
-This method executes in multiple threads and can reduce your overall upgrade times.
+If performance is critical, use the `processConcurrently()` method in the `UpgradeProcess` class of your application.
+This method executes in multiple threads and can shorten your upgrade times.

-## See the Sample Code

-### Deploy Version 1.0.0
+## Deploy Version 1.0.0

 1. Start Liferay DXP.
 If you don't already have a docker container, use